mindersec/minder/docs/docs/developer_guide/get-hacking.md

 ## Install tools

-You may bootstrap the whole development environment, which includes initializing the `config.yaml` file with:
+You may bootstrap the whole development environment, which includes initializing the `config.yaml` and `server-config.yaml` files with:

 ```bash
 make bootstrap